tobiager/Erdus/CODE_OF_CONDUCT.md

 # Code of Conduct
-Seamos respetuosos.
-No spam, no ataques personales.
-Reportes y PRs siempre bienvenidos.
+Let's be respectful.
+No spam, no personal attacks.
+Reports and PRs are always welcome.